Ralph Moody (racing driver)

-Ralph Moody (September 10, 1917 – June 9, 2004) was an American stock car racer.
-He eventually became a team co-owner of Holman Moody.
+Ralph Alphonso Moody, Jr. (September 10, 1917 – June 9, 2004) was an American racing driver and team owner.
+After a brief career racing, including in NASCAR and USAC sanctioned stock car competition, he retired to become a team co-owner of Holman-Moody.

 Background

-He built his first Model T Ford race car in 1935, and ran it on nights and weekends.
+Moody built his first Model T Ford race car in 1935, and ran it on nights and weekends.
 He served in the U.S. Army in World War II, and drove a tank under the command of General George S. Patton.
 He married his wife Mitzi in 1949, and they moved to Florida so that he could race all year.

-While still living in Massachusetts, after World War II, Ralph Moody was an active midget chauffeur in the now-defunct Bay State Midget Racing Association.
+After the Second World War while still living in Massachusetts, Moody was an active midget chauffeur in the now-defunct Bay State Midget Racing Association.

-NASCAR career
+Stock car career

-Moody won four races in 1956 for owner Pete DePaolo.
-He finished eighth in the final points, with 21 Top-10 finishes in 35 races.
+Moody won four NASCAR races in 1956 for owner Pete DePaolo, winner of the 1925 Indianapolis 500.
+Moody finished eighth in points, with 21 Top-10 finishes in 35 races.

-He raced the first third of 1957 until Ford and the other American automobile manufacturers pulled out of racing.
+Moody raced the first third of 1957 until Ford and the other American automobile manufacturers pulled out of racing.